 321 W Main St

-The wood-fired pizza turns that after-hike beer into an entire afternoon of yummy relaxation.
+The wood-fired pizza turns that after-hike beer into an afternoon of yummy relaxation.
 The two companies work together to bring all sorts of special events and ensure no two nights are ever quite the same.

 It all comes together to create one of our favorite Burnsville restaurants.

 Their wings travel well for takeout if you want to surprise your family and friends with some deliciousness.
-Oh, and don’t forget to grab a growler full of some amazing Homeplace Beer.
+Oh, and don’t forget to grab a growler full of amazing Homeplace Beer.

 702 E Main St